How to share the HOPE framework with others

 Positive childhood experiences (PCEs)

-Positive childhood experiences, or PCEs, help our brain heal from trauma and allow us to build resilience.
-In 2019, HOPE Director Robert Sege and others published a study where they found that PCEs can promote well-being even when exposed to ACEs.
+PCEs help our brains heal from trauma and allow us to build resilience.
+In 2019, HOPE Director Robert Sege, MD PhD and his colleagues published the seminal study where they found that PCEs can promote well-being even when people have experienced ACEs.

 The Four Building Blocks of HOPE

-The Building Blocks are not specific criteria in how to correctly practice PCEs.
+The Building Blocks are not specific criteria for how to correctly practice PCEs.
 They are general categories where many experiences can fit in.
-It is up to each person, community, and culture to determine what each Building Block of HOPE uniquely means to them:
+It is up to each person, community, and culture to determine what each Building Block uniquely means to them:

 HOPE National Resource Center

-The HOPE National Resource Center (NRC) offers research, resources, and training and technical assistance centered around the practice of PCEs and the HOPE framework.
-We offer keynote presentations, training workshops, and four certification programs that progressively train individuals and organizations to implement HOPE into their work:
+The HOPE National Resource Center offers research, resources, and training and technical assistance centered around the practice of PCEs and the HOPE framework.
+We offer keynote presentations, training workshops, and four certification programs that progressively train individuals and organizations to implement the HOPE framework into their work: